Upinel/markdown-variants/README.md

 ## Metadata ##

+Note: mmd accepts capitalized metadata keys but others do not.
+For maximum compatibility, `author(s)`, `title`, etc. should be in lower cases.

 ### MultiMarkdown Metadata Block ###

 @mmd @pandoc(extension:mmd_title_block)

 ```
-Title:    A Sample MultiMarkdown Document
+title:    A Sample MultiMarkdown Document
-Author:   Fletcher T. Penney
+author:   Fletcher T. Penney
-Date:     February 9, 2011
+date:     February 9, 2011
-Comment:  This is a comment intended to demonstrate
+comment:  This is a comment intended to demonstrate
           metadata that spans multiple lines, yet
           is treated as a single value.
 CSS:      http://example.com/standard.css